swiss-seismological-service/scdetect/README.md

 - `"mergingStrategy"`: Defines the merging strategy applied before linking cross-correlation results.
 Possible configuration options are:
-  + `"greaterEqualTriggerOnThreshold"`: cross-correlation results with regards to the configured streams must be greater or equal to the configured `"triggerOnThreshold"` in order to be taken into account for linking.
+  + `"greaterEqualTriggerOnThreshold"`: cross-correlation results with regard to the configured streams must be greater or equal to the configured `"triggerOnThreshold"` in order to be taken into account for linking.
     Results lower than the `"triggerOnThreshold"` are dropped.
-  + `"all"`: all cross-correlation results with regards to the configured streams are taken into account while linking.
+  + `"all"`: all cross-correlation results with regard to the configured streams are taken into account while linking.
 Trying to merge all incoming cross-correlation results is computationally quite expensive.